Avinaykumar26/gdp-dashboard/README.md

 # :earth_americas: GDP dashboard template

+# ABOUT

-AUTHOR/DEVELOPER : A VINAY KUMAR
+AUTHOR/DEVELOPER : A VINAY KUMAR <br>
-MAIL : avinaykumar2004@gmail.com
+MAIL : avinaykumar2004@gmail.com <br>
+LinkedIn : www.linkedin.com/in/a-vinay-kumar-xyz

 A simple Streamlit app showing the GDP of different countries in the world.